© Nobel Prize Outreach Ill. Christina Heitmann

 Teach your students not to fool themselves

-Scientific thinking for all: a toolkit is a seven-unit curriculum for 14–18-year-old students.
-It will prepare your high school students for the challenges and opportunities ahead.
+Scientific thinking for all: a toolkit is a six-unit curriculum for 14–18-year-old students.
+It will prepare your high-school students for the challenges and opportunities ahead.
 It teaches a toolkit of cognitive strategies for real-world issues.
 But it will also provide a way for people with different opinions to establish a shared view of reality to allow people to solve problems collectively.
 By learning to view the world scientifically, students will develop skills in reasoning and collaborating, equipping them to deal with the challenges of the 21st century.

 Tools for investigating the world

-1. Evidence & iteration in science (AVAILABLE NOW)
+1. Evidence & iteration in science

 2. Scientific modeling